AdobeDocs/workfront.pt-BR/help/quicksilver/maestro/records/connect-records.md

 >[!NOTE]
 >
->Não é possível conectar objetos do Workfront com registros de planejamento do Workfront a partir do Workfront.
+>Não é possível conectar objetos do Workfront a registros do Workfront Planning no Workfront.

 {{step1-to-maestro}}